DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

         link_target: "https://schoolexperience.education.gov.uk/"
 ---

 It’s good to consider what kind of teacher you want to be based on your interests, skills and experience.
-You might need specific training or qualifications in some areas.
+If you’re considering initial teacher training, you will also need to decide if you want to train to teach at a primary or secondary level.
 This page explains more about the different options.

 ## Teach in a primary or secondary school